FuckingNode/fuckingnode.github.io/docs/manual/fknode-yaml.md

 releaseCmd: "release"
 releaseAlwaysDry: true
 commitCmd: "commit"
+launchCmd: "dev"
+launchWithUpdate: true
 ```

 ---

-You've now learn how to configure each project to your liking.
+You've now learnt how to configure each project to your liking.

 Next: Kickstart - Now proceed a bunch of extra features from the CLI to enhance productivity; kickstart is the first one.